-For patients with Cheng’s Lymphedema late Grade II to Grade IV lymphedema and no patent functioning lymphatics on indocyanine green (ICG) lymphography, a vascularized lymph node (VLN) flap transfer is recommended for treatment.
-Patients with Grade IV lymphedema may need liposuction or partial wedge excision, usually one year post VLN flap transfer.
+Lymphedema can cause painful and unsightly swelling in the arms and/or legs.
+Though there are varying degrees of lymphedema, Dr. Cheng’s expert microsurgery techniques provide several possible solutions.
+For patients with Cheng’s Lymphedema late Grade II to Grade IV, and no clear functioning lymphatics shown on indocyanine green (ICG) lymphography images, a vascularized lymph node (VLN) flap transfer is recommended.
+For patients with more severe cases of lymphedema, such as lymphedema Grade IV, there may be a need for a liposuction or a partial wedge excision one year after the VLN flap transfer.

-The choice of VLN flap is based on patient preference for donor site and the availability of sizable lymph nodes assessed by preoperative ultrasonography.
+The choice of the donor site for the VLN flap surgery is based on patient preference, and the availability of sizable lymph nodes at the preferred site.
+Before the donor site is chosen, Dr. Cheng uses ultrasound images to determine the viability of the lymph nodes.
 Given these factors, the vascularized submental lymph node (VSLN) flap is the most commonly preferred VLN flap by Dr. Cheng’s patients.
-The VSLN flap is transferred to a distal recipient site- dorsal wrist in the upper extremity or ankle in the lower extremity in accordance with the “pump” mechanism, catchment effect, and natural gravity effect to achieve maximal functional recovery.
-The unsightly skin on the dorsal wrist or ankle can be excised to form a linear scar one year after the VSLN flap transfer, with the lymphedematous limb becoming softer and smaller.
+Usually, the VSLN flap is transferred to the back of the wrist or to the ankle in accordance with the “pump” mechanism, catchment effect, and natural gravity effect to achieve maximal functional recovery.
+Though this surgery can provide great relief for painful swelling, the unsightly skin on the wrist may be bothersome to the patient.
+Fortunately, one-year after VSLN flap transfer surgery it can be removed, leaving a more subtle, linear scar.
+At this point, the limb previously affected by the lymphedema should be softer and smaller as well.

-The initial transferred flap in the dorsal wrist is not good looking, but the transferred skin may be removed for achieving better cosmesis at one-year postoperative under local anesthesia.
-The success rate of the vascularized lymph node flap is 98% in Cheng’s experience.
-With an average 18 months of follow up after VLNT surgery, 90% of BCRL patients had the improvement with an average circumferential difference improvement of 40%.
-Varied by individuals, the affected limb, in general, becomes much softer over time; and restriction of daily activities is minimized.
-Patients resume their normal life styles and retain confidence post operatively.
+In Cheng’s experience, the success rate of the vascularized lymph node flap is 98%.
+With an average 18 months of follow-up after VLNT surgery, 90% of BCRL patients show substantial improvement, with an average circumferential difference improvement of 40%.
+Though patient results vary, in general, post-surgery the affected limb becomes much softer over time; and restriction of daily activities is minimized.
+After VLN flap surgery patients resume their normal life styles with a boost in self-confidence.
+A VLN Flap transfer with Dr. Cheng can alleviate lymphedema symptoms, greatly increasing patients’ quality of life.

 1. Tc-99m Lymphoscintigraphy Increased Clearance on Static Images